kosyfakicse/Multi-granularity-ODT-patterns-Enumeration/README.md

-Generalized Origin-Destination-Time Flow Patterns
+Multi-granularity Origin-Destination-Time Flow Patterns

-Chrysanthi Kosyfaki, The University of Hong Kong
+Chrysanthi Kosyfaki, Hong Kong University of Science and Technology @CSE Department

 Instructions for compiling and running the code
 1. To use the code, we will need two files: - a trips table and a neighborhood graph: